bedrocklinux/bedrocklinux-website/markdown/1.0beta2/quickstart.md

 rest of the files into place:

 - {class="rcmd"}
-- cp -rpT /bedrock/global-files / && rm -r /bedrock/global-files
+- cp -rp /bedrock/global-files* / && rm -r /bedrock/global-files

 Confirm you've got a file at `/etc/adjtime`.
 If it looks like you don't, create one: